 Soil Health Case Study Methods and Tool Kit

-- Estimates the economic effect of changes in a farming operation
+- Estimates the economic effect of changes in crop production systems , and

-The primary effects or changes analyzed by the Calculator include machinery, fertilizer, pesticide, yield, erosion repair, and learning costs.
+The primary effects analyzed by the Calculator include changes in machinery, fertilizer, pesticide, yield, erosion repair, and learning costs.

-Water Quality Methods: Perez developed materials for the AFT Staff Team to use the Nutrient Tracking Tool to estimate the nitrogen, phosphorus, and sediment reduction benefits from the farmer crop fields attributable to the adoption of soil health practices.
+Water Quality Methods: Perez developed data collection forms and guidance documents materials for the AFT Staff Team to use the Nutrient Tracking Tool to estimate the nitrogen, phosphorus, and sediment reduction benefits from the farmer crop fields attributable to the adoption of soil health practices.

 Climate Methods: Perez developed materials for the AFT Staff Team to use the COMET-Farm Tool to estimate the greenhouse gas reduction benefits associated with the adoption of soil health practices.